OSC/ood-documentation/develop/_sources/customizations.rst.txt

 Steps to enable the XDMoD reports in the OnDemand Dashboard:

 #.
-Configure OnDemand with XDMoD host URL in PUN /etc/ood/config/nginx_stage.yml
+Configure OnDemand with XDMoD host URL in PUN ``/etc/ood/config/nginx_stage.yml``.

    .. code-block:: yaml

       pun_custom_env:
         OOD_XDMOD_HOST: "https://xdmod.osc.edu"

 #.
-Add OnDemand host as domain to XDMoD portal settings for CORS /etc/xdmod/portal_settings.ini
+Add OnDemand host as domain to XDMoD portal settings for CORS ``/etc/xdmod/portal_settings.ini``.

    .. code-block:: none

       domains = "https://ondemand.osc.edu"

 #.
-Configure identity provider to include OnDemand host in HTTP `Content-Security-Policy for frame-ancestors <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors>`_ since OnDemand uses iFrames to trigger SSO with XDMoD when a user logs in.
+Configure identity provider to include OnDemand host in HTTP `Content-Security-Policy for frame-ancestors <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors>`_ since OnDemand uses an iframe to trigger SSO with XDMoD when a user logs in.
 Below is what we ensured Content-Security-Policy header for frame-ancestors was set to when configuring Keycloak:

    .. code-block:: none

       frame-ancestors https://*.osc.edu 'self'

 #.
-If you want the XDMoD links in the OnDemand Job Composer you also need to configure OnDemand with XDMoD resource id in each cluster config.
-For example, in the hpctoolset the resource_id for the hpc cluster is 1 in XDMoD, so we modify /etc/ood/config/clusters.d/hpc.yml to add a xdmod map to the custom map at the bottom of the file:
+If you want the XDMoD links in the OnDemand Job Composer you also need to configure OnDemand with XDMoD resource id in each cluster configuration.
+For example, in the ``hpctoolset`` the resource_id for the HPC cluster is 1 in XDMoD, so we modify ``/etc/ood/config/clusters.d/hpc.yml`` to add a XDMoD map to the custom map at the bottom of the file:

    .. code-block:: yaml
       :emphasize-lines: 10-